Multi Slot View

 A slur left of the slot name (like in the 2nd slot above) means that legato behaviour is active for that slot.

 If you click on a slot, a menu will open that allows you to select an articulation.
 Use the scroll arrows to cycle through the different articulation pages.

 Click X or click the articulation name again to close the menu.
 The menu will also close when selecting an articulation.
 Each articulation can only be loaded once.
 To load an already loaded articulation in another slot, you first need to clear the slot the articulation is loaded in, then load it in the new slot.

 The vertical CLEAR Button to the left of the slots clears all currently loaded articulations so all twelve slots are empty.

 Legato and Settings

-You can configure which transitions to use as well as other options in the settings page by clicking the settings icon.
-These options largely are the same found in their Single Articulation counterparts' Performance View.
+You can configure which transitions to use, as well as other options, in the settings page by clicking the settings icon.
+These options are largely the same found in their Single Articulation counterparts' Performance View.

 You can select up to three different legato zones accessed by playing speed.
 If you only need one or two types of legato, just set two or even three slots to the same legato type.

 The other settings displayed on this page correspond to the settings of that particular Single Articulation in the Settings View.